-With 2019 coming to an end, we reflect upon the many achievements our speakers at Chartwell Speakers have accomplished.
-And it is no secret that society today aims to empower our women, ensuring that they have a place in a world that is constantly evolving.
-This year, TEDWomen 2019: BOLD + BRILLIANT, hosted their annual conference at Palm Springs, California.
-From December 4th to 6th, a group of exceptional speakers shared their bold, honest and creatively innovative visions and truths to the world.
+In December 2019, TEDWomen hosted their annual conference at Palm Springs, California.
+From December 4th to 6th, a group of exceptional speakers shared their bold, honest and creatively innovative visions to the world.

-Today, technology is constantly growing, becoming more and more convenient for our day to day lives.
-Answers are at our fingertips, updates occur even before our beckoning and add a personalized touch to our technology-ruled lives.
+Technology is rapidly advancing, and has weaved itself into the lives of every individual.
+Our technology-ruled lives have become more efficient – with answers at our fingertips, and updates that occur even before our beckoning.
 As society grows, our demands do too.
 As inventors, humans have transformed the community, environment and livelihoods of others.
 But with a new decade approaching, the appeal for efficiency increases.
 Artificial intelligence becomes the convenience we as humans desire, but the subconscious and underlying question remains – are we at risk of our own demise?

 At Chartwell Speakers, we represent the experts in their respective fields who strive to contribute their knowledge to our ever-growing society.
-Chartwell’s exclusive technology speaker, Jennifer Zhu Scott, was invited to share her knowledge regarding technology.
+Our exclusive technology speaker, Jennifer Zhu Scott, was invited to speak at the TEDWomen conference.
 She spoke about personal data being a valuable asset – but how the individual is not getting paid for it.
 Successful companies are thriving from analysing data produced by people daily who use their services that costs them nothing.
 Data ownership is, as Jennifer Zhu Scott says, a personal and economic issue.
-However, we are so fixated on data privacy that the thought of potential benefits that data could bring to individuals is overlooked.
+We are so fixated on data privacy that the thought of potential benefits that data could bring to individuals is overlooked.

 Other memorable speakers this year at TEDwomen included Jiabao Li, who spoke alongside Jennifer in Session 2: Pattern Makers, hosted by Pat Mitchell and Cloe Shasha.
 Li is an artist and engineer, believing that technology creates a hyper-fragmented humanity that is vulnerable to ‘mental’ allergies.
 Our perception of reality has been morphed by our own man-made empire of technology, separating us from one another.
 Li proposes that the cure is within the problem; by exploring our interactions with these technologies, humans will be able to relieve themselves of their machine-like behaviour, finding natural common-ground once more.